SvenVw/fdm/.changeset/fair-tips-kiss.md

 "@svenvw/fdm-app": minor
 ---

-Add option to signin with magic-link
+Add option to sign in with magic-link